MENTOR: Reinforcement Learning via Flexible Teacher-Optimized Rewards for Tool-Use Distillation: Experiments: Effectiveness of Rewards for Tool-Use Alignment (RQ3)

-\paragraph{Distillation Enables Effective Tool Use.} On in-domain tasks, both SFT and our RL-based distillation clearly enable more effective tool use, leading to significant performance gains over the vanilla baselines.
-This confirms that transferring the teacher's tool-calling ability is a broadly successful strategy for improving SLM performance.
+\paragraph{Distillation Enables Effective Tool Use.} For in-domain tasks, both SFT and RL-based distillation improve tool-use effectiveness, yielding performance gains over vanilla baselines.
+This confirms that transferring the teacher's tool-calling capabilities serves as an effective strategy for enhancing SLM performance.

-\paragraph{RL-Based Distillation Achieves General Performance.} On out-of-domain (OOD) benchmarks, the SFT baseline often shows minimal improvement or even performance degradation on OOD tasks, which we attribute to its tendency to overfit on the training domain.
-By contrast, RL-based approaches consistently yield significant performance gains in the OOD setting.
-This highlights the effectiveness of the RL-based distillation framework in instilling a more robust and generalizable problem-solving methodology, rather than merely encouraging the memorization of the teacher's trajectories.
-For a more detailed analysis, the following section focuses on the performance of the Qwen2.5-7B model.
+\paragraph{RL-Based Distillation Achieves General Performance.} On out-of-domain (OOD) benchmarks, the SFT baseline shows minimal improvement, reflecting the limitations of learning from fixed trajectory distributions.
+While the Strict RL baseline yields notable gains over SFT, its strict sequential constraints can limit adaptability in unseen tool-use settings.
+By contrast, \ours{} consistently achieves the highest OOD performance across model scales.
+This indicates that guiding the model with structural flexibility offers a more reliable approach to generalization than enforcing rigid sequence replication through supervised learning or strict format rewards.
+For detailed analysis, the following subsections focus on the performance of the Qwen2.5-7B model.